How to use the command 'adb reverse' (with examples)

 Explanation:

-specifies the port on the emulator or device for which the reverse socket connection should be removed.
+: Identifies the remote port on the device whose reverse connection is to be removed.

 Use case 4: Remove all reverse socket connections from all emulators and devices